bwinkel/pycraf/README.md

 least docstrings are provided).

 # Purpose #

 `pycraf` is a Python package that provides functions and procedures for various tasks in spectrum-management compatibility studies.
-A typical example would be to calculate the interference levels at a radio telescope produced from a radio broadcasting tower.
+A typical example would be to calculate the interference levels at a radio telescope produced from a ratio broadcasting tower.

 # Features #